From ordering your new car to taking delivery, here is everything you need to know about leasing with Nationwide Vehicle Contracts

 Once the vehicle has landed in the UK, the car will be delivered to the dealership or the manufacturer’s holding compound.
 It is at this point that the dealership completes a Pre-Delivery Inspection (also known as a PDI check) to ensure the vehicle is fit for delivery.
 This includes a thorough examination of the car, including the exterior, interior, mechanical parts and electrics.
 The dealer will also register your vehicle with the DVLA so we can provide you with your registration number.Learn more about private registration plates

 Once all necessary checks have been completed and we have received your signed finance documentation, we will contact you to arrange delivery.
-We will deliver your vehicle direct to your doorstep for free, provided your address is situated on the UK mainland.
+We will deliver your vehicle direct to your doorstep for free, provided your address is situated on the GB mainland (exclusions apply).
 Where possible, we will also try to arrange delivery at a time and date that is convenient to you.Learn more about vehicle delivery